 This tiny little "island" is found in the North Sound of Grand Cayman.

 It is split from the main land by a small channel, some 30 feet deep (which is also the deepest part of the North Sound!).
-This un-inhabited island is approximately 0.5 miles squared and named after the Booby bird, which uses it as a nesting colony.
+This uninhabited island is approximately 0.5 miles square and named after the Booby Bird which uses it as a nesting colony.

-In days gone by, boats used for turtle hunting were brought to this spot for maintenance - the boat would be "flipped" from one side to the other to faciliate repairs to the keel without having to remove it from the water - ingenious!
+Historically, boats used for turtle hunting were brought to this spot for maintenance - the boat would be "flipped" from one side to the other to facilitate repairs to the keel without having to remove it from the water - ingenious!
 To this day, this spot is still used by locals as a "hurricane hole" for their vessels.